kkunapuli/kkunapuli.github.io/_pages/dfs/bloom_filter.md

 {: .notice--warning}

 I downloaded a text version of _Alice in Wonderland_ from [Project Gutenberg](https://www.gutenberg.org/) for testing.
 Then, I decided on a list of seven words to count: `alice, cake, cat, hatter, rabbit, queen, tea`.
 I threw in `computer` for fun, which brings the total to eight.

+We'll see some surprising words in the results (such as computer) because I left the Project Gutenberg license in the text flie.
+{: .notice--warning}

 ### Generate Bloom Filters